BIBLE PASSAGE:

 His rightful place in our lives.

 Where is His rightful place?
-It is when we allow Him to have total
+It is allowing Him to have control of

 Does that mean we don’t make any decisions ourselves?
 No, it means